AnotherDolphin/VidsPlusAds/README.md

-height | number | height of player in px width | number | width of player in px fluid | boolean | auto adjust player size onPlay | function | callback when palyer starts/resumes onLoadedMetaData | function | callback when video metadata is loaded overlayChild | React.Node | element to be displayed on top of video
+height | number | height of player in px width | number | width of player in px fluid | boolean | auto adjust player size onPlay | function | callback when player starts/resumes onLoadedMetaData | function | callback when video metadata is loaded onPause | function | callback when player is paused overlayChild | React.Node | element to be displayed on top of video